 Thirty credits are required for the major in neuroscience with at least a 2.500 GPA in the major.
 Students are dropped from the major if they fall below a cumulative GPA of 2.500 for all designated neuroscience courses.
-Students are required to take designated capstone neuroscience seminar courses for two semesters, in addition to two neuroscience core courses.
-At least two courses at the 4000 or 5000 level from neuroscience-designated courses, with at least one each from the Department of Biology and one from the Department of Psychology, are required (a list of designated courses follows).
+Students are required to take designated capstone neuroscience seminar courses for two semesters, and two neuroscience core courses.
+In addition, at least two courses at the 4000 or 5000 level from neuroscience-designated courses, offered from the Department of Biology or the Department of Psychology, are required (a list of designated courses follows).
 The courses of research and distinguished major thesis do not count toward the 30 credits for the major.

 Distinguished Majors Program in Neuroscience